 Are you planning to visit Ireland?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Ireland.

-- You don't need a power plug adapter in Ireland, when living in the United Kingdom.
+- You need a power plug adapter in Ireland, when living in Australia.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.